Port Salerno, Florida: History

 In the 1970s, the Manatee Hotel was transformed into the Manatee Resort upon purchase by Michael Reynolds, heir to the R. J. Reynolds tobacco fortune.
 Sally Field mentioned the town and resort in an interview with Johnny Carson on The Tonight Show.

 In the 1980s, the Chastain Campus of Indian River State College was established.
 Port Salerno is known for their "World Fishing Tournaments", based on the yacht port.

+On October 9, 2024, Port Salerno was hit by two tornadoes which were spawned by Hurricane Milton.
+The first tornado was an EF1, and the second tornado was an EF2.
+Both tornadoes caused damage in the community and struck within two hours of each other.

 Government

 Port Salerno is an unincorporated town located in Martin County, governed by County Commissioners.
 Martin County is divided into five districts.
 Port Salerno is represented by Sarah Heard as part of District 4.

+Public transportation

+Martin County Public Transit (MARTY) provides fixed-route bus service through Port Salerno.

 Demographics

 2020 census

 As of the 2020 United States census, there were 10,401 people, 4,358 households, and 2,723 families residing in the CDP.